flexanalytics/flexit-docs/docs/etl.md

 ### External Job Scheduler
 You can start FlexIt ETL jobs from an external job scheduler such as JAMS or any 3rd party software that can execute a binary/executable, such as Windows Task Manager.

-To start a job, run the `flexit` binary located in the *[flexit_install_dir]\bin* folder with the `runJob -jobId job_id` arguments. `job_id` is the ID of the Data Transform etl job, which is the last number in the URL when you have the Data Transform open.
+To start a job, run the `flexit` binary located in the *[flexit_home]\bin* folder with the `runJob -jobId job_id` arguments. `job_id` is the ID of the Data Transform etl job, which is the last number in the URL when you have the Data Transform open.
 For example, if the URL is `https://flexitserver:443/#datatransforms/123`, then the jobId is 123.

 ```
 C:\Program Files\FlexIt Analytics\bin> flexit runJob -showMessages -jobId 123